-c.
-Term Staff Employment
+b.
+Term Staff (Emergency Hire Only) Employment

 - i.
-Definition: Term staff employment is a benefit eligible status for individuals hired for a predetermined length of time specified at the time of hire. - ii.
+Definition: Term staff employment is a benefit eligible status, which may only be utilized under a demonstrated urgent/critical business need... - ii.
 FLSA Status: Nonexempt level classifications compensated hourly or exempt level classifications compensated professional salaried. - iii.
 FTE: Not less than .75 FTE and not to exceed 1.0 FTE. - iv.
-Employment Period: The employment period is not less than six (6) months and may not exceed a total of two (2) consecutive years at which time the employee shall be required to have a 26-week break in NMSU employment.
+Employment Period: The employment period is not less than six (6) months and may not exceed a one year period, at which time the employee shall be required to have a 26-week break in NMSU employment.
+Consecutive term staff appointments are not authorized.
 There is no entitlement or expectation of continued employment beyond the employment period. - v.
-Multiple Jobs: Employees hired as term employment staff may be hired into another appropriate non-regular employment category simultaneously provided total combined job FTE does not exceed 1.0. - vi.
-Eligibility for Benefits: As allowed by NMSU Policy, Chapter 7 Employee Benefits. - d.
-Advertising is optional for non-regular positions; however, employees in non-regular positions may not be hired into a regular employment position without a competitive recruitment process. - e.
-Rights for Non-Regular Staff Positions: - No grievance rights.
-This does not apply for complaints involving any type of unlawful discrimination, which shall be filed with the NMSU Office of Institutional Equity and shall follow NMSU Policy. - ii.
-Not eligible for annual salary increases, in-range adjustments, reclassification, promotion, transfer, retention, or counter offers, etc.
+Multiple Jobs: Employees hired as term staff employment may be hired into another appropriate non-regular employment category simultaneously provided total combined job FTE does not exceed 1.0. - vi.
+The hiring college/division Dean/VP must include, in the position request, justification of the urgent/critical business need for a term staff employee.
+Requests will be reviewed and approved by the Assistant Vice President for Human Resource Services or designee - vii.
+Eligibility for Benefits: As allowed by Regents Policy and the Rules contained in ARP Chapter 7, Employee Benefits. - c.
+Advertising is optional for non-regular positions; however, employees in non-regular positions may not be hired into a regular employment position without a competitive recruitment process.
+Any employee hired in a Term Staff appointment that competes for an advertised position and is selected will serve a probationary period not including time served in a Term Staff appointment status.